gw-inux/Jupyter-Notebooks/90_Streamlit_apps/GWP_Boundary_Conditions/docs/Q_h_plot_MNW_exercise4.md

 This exercise is designed with the intent that, upon completion, you will be able to:

-- Explain how the limiting head influence MNW discharge behavior
+- Explain how the limiting head influences MNW discharge behavior
 - Analyze how nonlinear head losses and operational limits combine to define feasible withdrawal rates

 🛠️ **Exercise Instructions**